tazjin/clojure-basics/README.md

 If you still want to continue in this style register on [4Clojure](http://www.4clojure.com/) and start doing some of the more advanced "Koans" there.

-If you want some feedback from real people on your code, register on [exercism.io](http://exercism.io/) and wrok through some of their practice problems in Clojure.
+If you want some feedback from real people on your code, register on [exercism.io](http://exercism.io/) and work through some of their practice problems in Clojure.

 ### Books
 * [Programming Clojure](http://pragprog.com/book/shcloj2/programming-clojure), 2nd Edition by Stuart Halloway and Aaron Bedra.
 Very detailed and good book!